St. Paul-Calvert has been matchup of small-school heavyweights

 After the one-year reprieve, the two teams played another thriller last season.
 St. Paul let a 24-7 lead slip away in the fourth quarter, but stopped the Senecas inside their own 30 as time expired in a 24-19 win.

-St. Paul was limited to 169 yards in the win, but senior quarterback Nick Lukasko was 6-of-9 for 151 yards and a TD — with all six completions going for either a first down or a touchdown.
+St. Paul was limited to 169 rushing yards in the win, but senior quarterback Nick Lukasko was 6-of-9 for 151 yards and a TD — with all six completions going for either a first down or a touchdown.

 St. Paul leads the series since 1993 by a 16-9 margin — though dating back to 1958 over the past 30 meetings, it’s a tight 16-14 edge.